-Promoting youth employment in rural areas
+Promoting youth employment in rural areas (PEJ II)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministère du Travail et de l’Insertion Professionnelle, MTIP

 Overall term: 2018 to 2020